 Canvas - Selective Modules Release

-Selective Modules Release for Canvas
+Enabling Personalized Learning with Selective Modules Release

 It would be great if I could give Modules unique gating rules specific to individual students or groups or sections within the course, similar to how I can create unique assignment due dates for different students and sections.